Sean-Bradley/THREE-CSGMesh/README.md

 ## Constructive Solid Geometry

 Perform binary operations on mesh geometries.
+Works with geometries of base type THREE.Geometry and THREE.BufferGeometry.

 - [Union](#Union) : Return a new CSG solid consisting of A and B
 - [Subtract](#Subtract) : Return a new CSG solid where B is subtracted from A